Pupil Premium Strategy

-With this in mind, Pupil Premium funding is allocated to 25.4% of the current Ingleby Manor cohort of students, approximately 2% under the national average (27.1%).
+With this in mind, Pupil Premium funding is allocated to 29.8% of the current Ingleby Manor cohort of students, approximately 2% above the national average (27.2%).

 Ingleby Manor Free School first opened its doors in September 2014 and is proud of its position and standing in the local community.
 The vision of the school is to develop “Successful learners, confident individuals and responsible citizens”.
-The school currently has 622 students on roll.
+The school currently has 634 students on roll.
 The year groups are generally balanced in terms of gender.
-12.1% of the school’s cohort are on SEN support, which is about the national average (12.6%) for a mainstream school.
-Our EHCP (3.5%) is slightly higher than the national average (1.6%)
+14.2% of the school’s cohort are on SEN support, which is slightly above the national average (12.6%) for a mainstream school.
+Our EHCP (3.0%) is slightly below the national average (4.0%).

 At Ingleby Manor Free School we believe that poverty of expectation can be one of the biggest barriers to learning for some students.
 Many Pupil Premium students start secondary school with lower academic attainment than their peers.
 We aim to lessen this divide by creating an environment in which learners can achieve their full potential.
 This means ensuring that students, particularly those students with Pupil Premium funding attached, are able to access school regularly with appropriate uniform and equipment.
 The school also use numeracy and literacy programmes to help support academic attainment in conjunction with group interventions.